 So, you’ve decided to quit drinking.

 Deciding to quit anything that has been carried on as a habit for a long time is an important decision and is often admirable.
 However, the catch is that no matter how admirable or beneficial this decision may be, it does not mean that quitting drinking will suddenly be accomplished overnight.

 In fact, for someone who has been drinking heavily for a long period of time, it will likely be very challenging to quit, but it will not be impossible.
 Although millions of people struggle with their drinking habits, few of them ever seek professional treatment and support.
 A proper substance use treatment program can make a world of a difference for those serious about quitting and desiring long-term sobriety.

-At Pathways Recovery, we offer a range of services that include alcohol detox, residential alcohol treatment centers, and an outpatient program.
+At Pathways Recovery in Sacramento, CA, we offer a range of services that include alcohol detox, residential alcohol treatment centers, and an outpatient program.
 Our approach to treatment includes embracing the healing of mind, body, and spirit in all of our clients as they learn about tools and strategies to utilize in living out a long-term recovery.

 Quitting drinking, or any substance, is often best accomplished through professional treatment programs.
 Learning more about addiction, relapse prevention techniques, and other lessons such as healthy stress management, all work to provide a structured system of support.
 These additional tools, alongside medical supervision, often yield better long-term results than going it alone.